obonobo/DriveFlix/README.md

 # DriveFlix

 A side project.

 Turns your OneDrive or Google Drive account into a personal streaming server.
 Integrated torrent client to download videos on the fly directly to your account.
 Basically, the app does all the dirty work of organizing a personal torrented library of videos.
 It provides functionality that you would get with a fully fledged streaming service like Netflix or Hulu.
 For example, you get 'resume watching', cover art, and a nice organized interface that works on mobile or desktop clients.

+Nothing is implemented yet, I am learning about software architecture, in particular microservices, and I will be developing the DriveFlix project as part of the learning process.

+After some research on the topic, I will do some smaller projects (like HumbleBundleScraper) and then I'll dive into this mother.

 # NOTES